aki-it/CATAN/README.md

 A tool to make playing Catan easier.
 It has two functions.
-The first is to randomly display the two dice rolls.
+1. Display the two dice rolls.
-The second displays a list of scores.
+2. Display the list of scores.
 (Manual scoring.)